Luke Metcalf

-Luke Metcalf (born 1 March 1999) is an Australian, New Zealand and Samoan professional rugby league footballer who plays as a for the New Zealand Warriors in the National Rugby League (NRL).
+Luke Metcalf (born 1 March 1999) is an Australian professional rugby league footballer who plays as a for the St. George Illawarra Dragons in the National Rugby League (NRL).

-He previously played for the Cronulla-Sutherland Sharks in the NRL.
+He previously played for the Cronulla-Sutherland Sharks and the New Zealand Warriors in the NRL.

 Early life

-Metcalf played his junior rugby league with Orara Valley Axemen.
+Luke Metcalf played his junior rugby league with Orara Valley Axemen.

 Playing career

-2021 & 2022
+2021 and 2022

 In round 20 of the 2021 NRL season, Metcalf made his debut for Cronulla against the Manly-Warringah Sea Eagles in the "Battle of the beaches" game which ended in a 22-40 defeat.

 In round 23 against the Wests Tigers, Metcalf scored two tries for Cronulla in a 50-20 victory.

 On 15 November 2021, the New Zealand Warriors announced they had signed Metcalf on a two-year deal commencing in 2023.
 Metcalf made only one appearance for Cronulla in the 2022 NRL season in round 25 against Newcastle scoring a try during the 38-16 victory.